mnarasimhan02/Tournament/README.md

 Success!
 All tests pass!
 vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ python tournament_test.py
-1. Old matches can be deleted.
-2. Player records can be deleted.
+1. countPlayers() returns 0 after initial deletePlayers() execution.
+2. countPlayers() returns 1 after one player is registered.
-3. After deleting, countPlayers() returns zero.
+3. countPlayers() returns 2 after two players are registered.
-4. After registering a player, countPlayers() returns 1.
+4. countPlayers() returns zero after registered players are deleted.
-5. Players can be registered and deleted.
+5. Player records successfully deleted.
 6. Newly registered players appear in the standings with no matches.
 7. After a match, players have updated standings.
+8. After match deletion, player standings are properly reset.
+9. Matches are properly deleted.
-8. After one match, players with one win are paired.
+10. After one match, players with one win are properly paired.
 Success!
 All tests pass!

 ## Extra Credit